combine four enzymes with surface cleaning detergents to deliver superior

-lipase enzymes to break down fat to cleave fatty acid residue from the glycerol residue in a neutral fats, amylase enzymes to break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives, carbohydrase enzymes to break down starch to a lower level to catalyze the hydrolysis of higher carbohydrates to lower forms, and protease enzymes to break down blood including the proteinases and peptidases, to catalyze the hydrolytic breakdown of proteins.
+ONEcleaner surgical instrument cleaning detergents ingredients include; lipase enzymes to break down fat to cleave fatty acid residue from the glycerol residue in a neutral fats, amylase enzymes to break down starch to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives, carbohydrase enzymes to break down starch to a lower level to catalyze the hydrolysis of higher carbohydrates to lower forms, and protease enzymes to break down blood including what is emulsified with lipids, proteinases, and peptidases, to catalyze the breakdown of proteins.

 Call Customer Service: 1-509-220-2456

-The optimal temperature for cleaning performance peaks at 137 degrees F, 58.33 degrees C. The cleaning activity of enzyme detergent cleaners does not stop at this temperature but is does lessen as the temperature increases.
+The optimal temperature for enzymatic surgical instrument cleaning performance peaks at 137 degrees F, 58.33 degrees C. The cleaning performance of enzyme surgical instrument cleaners does not stop at this temperature but is less effective at lower and higher temperatures.

-The ONEcleaner enzyme detergent cleaner dosage rates are highly concentrated.
+The ONEcleaner enzyme detergent surgical instrument cleaner dosage rates are highly concentrated.
 Some manufacturers suggest that a significantly smaller dosage of their enzyme detergent surgical instrument cleaners are needed, but do not specifically state how effective their enzymatic enzyme detergent is, at that dosage level.
-A factor affecting the efficacy of enzyme detergent surgical instrument cleaners is the concentration level of the enzyme detergent, as it is packaged.
-It is important that the enzymatic enzyme detergents deliver each of the four enzymes necessary for removing bioburden at appropriate concentration levels for cleaning prior to sterilizing surgical instruments.
+A significant factor that affects the efficacy of the enzyme detergent surgical instrument cleaners is the concentration level of the enzymes and detergents, as the product is packaged by the manufacturer.
+It is important that the ingredients are highly concentrated and that the enzymatic detergents deliver each of the four enzymes necessary for removing all forms of surgical bioburden.

-Multi Enzyme Surgical Instrument Cleaners are lacking the four enzymes necessary, as well as the concentration level of each of the four enzyme detergents needed, for effective cleaning.
+Multi enzyme surgical instrument cleaners are lacking the four enzymes necessary, as well as the concentration level that is necessary for effective cleaning.